Azure/azure-sdk-for-js/sdk/playwrighttesting/microsoft-playwright-testing/samples/v1/typescript/customising-service-parameters/README.md

     os: ServiceOS.WINDOWS, // Select the operating system where you want to run tests.
     runId: new Date().toISOString(), // Set a unique ID for every test run to distinguish them in the service portal.
     credential: new AzureCliCredential(), // Select the authentication method you want to use with Entra
-    useCloudHostedBrowsers: true //Select if you want to use cloud-hosted browsers to run your Playwright tests }),
+    useCloudHostedBrowsers: true, //Select if you want to use cloud-hosted browsers to run your Playwright tests }),
   {
     reporter: [